wn9237/rest_spec/markdowns/api/thumbnailset_getcustomthumbnail.md

 | X-Sample-Header  | string  | Sample of how the HTTP headers used by the API could be displayed.|

 #### Request body
-In the request body, provide a JSON object with the following parameters.
+In the request URL, provide following query parameters with values.

 | Parameter	   | Type	|Description|
 |:---------------|:--------|:----------|